-I’ve created a Minute to Win It banner using the Lego font that you can download if you want to use it for your party table.
+I created a Minute to Win It banner using the Lego font.
 I just cut out the letters and glued them on to red paper to create my banner.

 And now for the most important details, the list of challenges that you can use for your party.
 You can use them all or pick and choose which ones you think work best for you.
 All of these Lego game ideas would work for kids of all ages or even adults if you have Lego loving adults.

 If you have any additional challenge ideas, please leave a comment and I’ll add them to my list!
 For each of the games below, I’ve listed out the equipment needed for ONE person to complete the challenge.
 If you have multiple teams playing at once, you’ll need one set for each team.

 Equipment Needed: Small container filled with Legos – number will depend on ages of your kids

 How to Play: To complete this game, the player must build a tower using all of the Legos in the container.
 If the tower tips over, they must pick it up and continue building.

 Equipment Needed: Five Legos and one tongue depressor